 - Open windows and doors.

-- Ventilation is part of a range of effective measures.
+- Ventilation is one part of a range of effective measures.

-The department has conducted a statewide review of all windows, fans and ventilation systems in more than 150,000 spaces across our more than 2200 public schools, including preschools, to ensure our schools can operate them as intended.
+During the COVID-19 pandemic, the department conducted a statewide review of all windows, fans and ventilation systems in more than 150,000 spaces across our more than 2,200 public schools, including preschools, to ensure our schools can operate them as intended.
 This included checking: